Vincent95/laravel-cookie-consent/README.md

 # Laravel Cookie Consent
+This fork is maintained by [Signdeer](https://signdeer.com), a secure, modern platform for e-signatures, approvals, and digital document workflows built for African teams and global standards.

 A GDPR-compliant solution offering enterprise-grade compliance with fully customizable cookie banners for Laravel applications.
 Simplifies regulatory requirements while maintaining excellent user experience and complete customization